UK’s Labour opposition says it will reject May’s Brexit deal

-LONDON (AP) — Britain’s main opposition Labour Party says it will reject Prime Minister Theresa May’s proposed Brexit deal with the European Union when it comes to a vote in Parliament.
+LONDON (AP) — Britain’s main opposition Labour Party said Tuesday it will reject Prime Minister Theresa May’s proposed Brexit deal with the European Union when it comes to a vote in Parliament.

 If Britain and the EU agree on a deal, it must be approved by individual nations before Britain leaves.
-In the U.K. that means a vote by lawmakers, and the math looks ominous for May’s minority government.
+In the U.K. that means a vote by lawmakers, and the math looks ominous for May’s government, which lacks an overall majority.

-Labour Brexit spokesman Keir Starmer says the party will reject a deal along the lines May is proposing because it does not meet “six tests,” including protecting workers’ rights and retaining access to European markets.
+Labour Brexit spokesman Keir Starmer said the party would reject a deal along the lines May is proposing because it does not meet “six tests” it has set, including protecting workers’ rights and retaining access to European markets.

-Starmer said Tuesday that May’s negotiations with the bloc were “chaotic and failing.”
+Starmer said May’s negotiations with the bloc were “chaotic and failing.”

 Most Read Business Stories